-1. Contextualise the criticism
+1. Contextualize the criticism

 Remember that the criticism is of your work, not of you.
 So try not to feel like you are being attacked personally.
 Take the time to get some perspective.
 Reflect on the feedback you’ve received and how it can help you to improve your performance.
-Remember that any criticism can be transformed into something positive that can work in your favour.
+Remember that any criticism can be transformed into something positive that can work in your favor.

 2. Work on your self-esteem